purpleclay/gitz/docs/git/status.md

 ### Supported indicators

-A two character indicator `' A'` denotes the status of a file.
-It should be read as the status within the index, followed by the status within the working tree.
-Staging a file will move it from the working tree to the index, moving the indicator from right (`' A'`) to left (`'A '`).
+A two-character indicator, `' A'`, denotes the status of a file.
+It should be read as its status within the index, followed by its status within the working tree.
+Staging a file will move it from the working tree to the index, moving the indicator from the right (`' A'`) to the left (`'A '`).

 ```{ .text .no-select .no-copy }
 'A' Added